Siege of Acre (1291): Pretext for attack

-One Arabian account claims that an affair between a rich young wife of the city and a Mussulman was discovered by the husband who:
+One Arab account claims that an affair between a rich young wife of the city and a Mussulman was discovered by the husband:

 The Crusaders feared that Qalawun would use this as a pretext to resume the war, and petitioned the pontiff for reinforcements.
 According to Michaud, 25 Venetian galleys carrying 1600 men "levied in haste in Italy" were sent.
 Other sources claim 20 galleys of peasants and unemployed townfolks from Tuscany and Lombardy, led by Nicholas Tiepolo, the son of Doge Lorenzo Tiepolo, who was assisted by the returning Jean de Grailly and Roux of Sully.
 These were joined by five galleys from King James II of Aragon who wished to help despite his conflict with the Pope and Venice.

 The Italian reinforcements were ill-disciplined and without regular pay; they pillaged indiscriminately from both Muslims and Christians before setting out from Acre.
 According to Runciman they attacked and killed some Muslim merchants around Acre in August 1290, although in Michaud's account they instead pillaged and massacred towns and villages.
 Qalawun demanded the extradition of the Christian perpetrators.
 On the suggestion of Guillaume de Beaujeu, the Grand Master of the Knights Templar, the Council of Acre debated the issue; the Sultan's demand was rejected, with the Crusaders claiming that the murdered Muslims had been responsible for their own deaths.

 Siege

-Prelude to battle
+Prelude to the battle

-Sultan Qalawun dissolved the truce with Acre and the Mamluks began mobilizing by October 1290.
-Qalawun died in December and was succeeded by his son, Al-Ashraf Khalil (sometimes spelled Chalil.)
+Sultan Qalawun dissolved the truce with Acre, and the Mamluks began mobilizing by October 1290.
+Qalawun died in December and was succeeded by his son, Al-Ashraf Khalil (sometimes spelled Chalil).
 Guillaume de Beaujeu received a message from Khalil, which stated the latter's intention to attack Acre and to refuse peace overtures.
 Nonetheless, the Crusaders dispatched a peace delegation, led by Sir Philip Mainebeuf, to Cairo; the delegation was imprisoned.
 Khalil set out from Cairo in March 1291.